carmengiaccotto/ing-sw-2024-FranchettiRosada-Gherman-Giaccotto-Maestrello/README.md

 ## How to run

 In the [deliverables/final/jar](deliverables/final/jar) folder there are the two executable jar files already compiled.
+The application requires an installation of Java 21 or newer.

 - In order to run the server, execute this command:
     ```bash